 SEND Register Student needs and an overview outlining strategies for support are shared in the SEND register.
 This is made available to all staff and the register is updated to match the needs of the students.
 TA Support It may be appropriate for some students to receive additional support in lessons.
 When this is the case and where there is staff availability, a TA will be assigned to their lessons.
 Curriculum Support A small number of students will take part in additional English (KS3 &4) and Maths and Science (KS4) lessons.
 These are timetabled in place of Languages.
 Curriculum Support takes place in all year groups.
 Guided Reading Aimed at Year 7/8 students with a reading age at least three years below their chronological age.
 Through weekly hour intervention sessions, over the course of two terms, students develop their vocabulary and learn how to infer meaning using evidence.
 They also learn how to write PEE paragraphs, a key skill for GCSE.
-Writing Intervention Handwriting Group is set up to develop skills for pupils that have: - Poor handwriting legibility - Slow handwriting - Poor hand strength Poor hand stamina, difficulty writing for long periods of time The group focuses on activities: - Handwriting practice Developing hand strength / stamina with Thera putty / stress ball exercises - Touch typing Well-being Where students present with a difficulty that prevents them from accessing learning, we run bespoke sessions to identify and address their needs.
+RML fresh Start Students in years 7, 8 or 9 identified by a School Based Assessment as having poor reading fluency / accuracy /comprehension skills.
+Writing Intervention Handwriting Group is set up to develop skills for pupils that have: Poor handwriting legibility

+1 Slow handwriting Poor hand strength Poor hand stamina, difficulty writing for long periods of time The group focuses on activities: Handwriting practice Developing hand strength / stamina with Thera putty / stress ball exercises Touch typing Well-being Where students present with a difficulty that prevents them from accessing learning, we run bespoke sessions to identify and address their needs.
 Social Skills intervention This intervention targets students who may be experiencing social interaction and communication difficulties.
 Normally runs as targeted group sessions tailored to specific needs of group.
 Speech and Language An intervention tailored to meet the SALT targets of students Support accessing Speech and Language Support.
-Break and Lunch Time Support The SEND department is always highly staffed at break and lunch times and students can choose to spend their free time in the department.
+Break and Lunch Time The SEND department is always highly staffed at break and Support lunch times and students can choose to spend their free time in the department.
 Homework Support Students can access homework support during mentoring.
 Student Services Hendon School also has a department that supports the SEMH needs of the students at Hendon School.
 They engage with a variety of services including CAMHS and they work with staff across the school.

-f) What extra-curricular activities are available for pupils with SEND?
+e) What extra-curricular activities are available for pupils with SEND?